 1) Know your boss’s priorities and goals.
 When you know his/her priorities, you can tailor the information you share during meetings and conversations with them.
 And when you are able to assist your manager in accomplishing his/her goals, you are demonstrating you are dependable and take initiative, two highly coveted traits managers look for in their employees.

 2) Anticipate the needs of your manager.
-The more you anticipate the needs and demonstrate your understanding of them, the more confidence and influence you will build with your manager.
+The more you anticipate their needs and demonstrate your understanding of them, the more confidence and influence you will build with your manager.
+They’ll trust you more and more.

 Questions for uncovering your manager’s needs, goals, and language